corei8/ordotools/output/ordosite/index.md

 the result of the careful and tedious calculations that have to be performed in order to produce the liturgical calendar.
 You can view the progress of the calendar [here](/calendar.html).
-Its accurracy improves slowly, so the developer will try to maintain a changelog below so that the viewer can see the progress being made, or perhaps be informed of progress which cannot be seen.
+Its accurracy improves slowly, so the developer will try to maintain a [changelog](/changelog.html) so that the viewer can see the progress being made, or perhaps be informed of progress which cannot be seen.

 # Goals